Bamux/Rift_DPS_HPS_Leaderboards/README.md

 # Rift DPS HPS Leaderboards

-Here are the Python scripts, mysql database and templates with which the website is created.
+Python scripts, MySQL Database and templates with which the leaderboards are created.

 Website: http://rift-stats.s3-website.eu-central-1.amazonaws.com